dm3-org/dm3-spec/docs/specification/message-transport/mtp-deliveryservice-api.md

 # API Delivery-Service (Incoming Messages)

+For more detailed information about delivery services, see [appendix](mtp-appendix.md#appendix).

 To accept incoming messages, the delivery service MUST support the JSON-RPC method `dm3_submitMessage` with the following structure:

 ## Request